Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 * Run the following docker command:

-NOTE:- `CLUSTER` here is the full cluster name including a suffix if there is one. e.g. staging-bach, you can check what this is by doing an nslookup or dig on the toplevel GLB address, e.g. nslookup prod.rds.pac.ft.com.
+NOTE:- `CLUSTER` here is the full cluster name including a suffix if there is one. e.g. staging-bach, you can check what this is by doing an nslookup or dig on the top level GLB address, e.g. nslookup prod.rds.pac.ft.com.
 See note above regarding DNS configuration.

 ```